 To have enough milk for your baby for 6 weeks or longer after delivery, pump frequently for the first 3 to 4 weeks using the pumping schedule recommended below.

-- Pump at least 8 times per day.
+- Pump at least 8-12 times per day including at night.

 The length of time between your pumping sessions at night is especially important.
 If your breasts are very full when you wake to pump during the night, shorten the amount of time you sleep between pumping sessions and wake earlier in the morning to pump.